sgupta70/Portable-Button-Control-Timer/README.md

 Kathryn - When I return to school from Spring break, the first thing I'm going to do is try to get more help with anything I need too, and get as close as we can to start printing and assembling our project.
 Also continue the code and get some help.

 Sahana - When I return to school from Spring break, the first thing I'm going to do is get a lot of help on the code, and continue to work on it.
 I understood what we were supposed to do I just am not entirely sure how to type it out, and start it.

+## Problems/Limitations
+This year we had a lot of difficulties with COVID-19 hitting.
+We struggled with not being able to see each other, and when we cam back to school we were not on the same day.
+We didn't get as much time in the lab and the only way we could communicate was through a computer or phone.
+We were able to work together and overcome these challenges.
+We really had to get to work when we got back into school, so the first time in the labs we really worked hard to get this project done.
+While building our timer we also ran into a lot of trouble with the code and the design.
+When we went back to make some changes for the designs we realized that the way we built it was a little weird, and it took us a while to fix some things.
+We also added a LCD screen in the middle of the process.
+With the LCD screen we had to write a whole new code for it, thanks to Mr. Helmstetter who really helped with that.
+With the little amount of time we had in school, we were able to really work together and communicate with each other to get this project done.